Warning

 Accommodation: Check out their list of B&Bs.

-Before your Training Course
+Before Your Training Starts

-Before your training course starts:
+Before your training course starts

 IHPA Student's Training Record & Log Book: All pilots are required to keep an accurate log of all their training and flights, and have it signed off by their instructor as they progress through their training.
 Without a log book you will not be able to apply for a Pilot Rating when you return to Ireland.
 The IHPA provides Student Training Record & Log Books free of charge.